TonyFlury/py-importjson/README.rst

  - Auto generation of factory methods, using a specific attribute as the key
  - Auto generation of human friendly ``__str__`` and ``__repr__`` functions
  - Documentation strings for the Instance Data Attributes
+ - Allow Data Instance Attributes to have a non builtin type.